Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

   space with a state size of 8, the `CollectObservations()` must call `AddVectorObs` 8 times.
 * Agent.AgentAction() — Called every simulation step.
-Receives the action chosen by the brain.
+Receives the action chosen by the Brain.
 The Ball3DAgent example handles both the continuous and the discrete action space types.
 There isn't actually much difference between the two state types in this environment — both vector action spaces result in a small change in platform rotation at each step.
 The `AgentAction()` function